Quantum-enhanced screened dark energy detection: BEC interferometer

-We begin by modelling our BEC as an interacting massive scalar Bose field $\hat\Phi\left(\boldsymbol{x},t\right)$ in a covariant formalism to introduce the background metric in a natural way, following the approach of \cite{Fagnocchi2010,Hartley2018a,Hartley2019}.
-Note that we do not assume that the BEC has ``relativistic'' properties such as large excitation energies (i.e. mass energy), high flow velocities (i.e. speed of light) or a strong interaction strength etc., and will later explicitly make ``non-relativistic'' restrictions.
+In what follows, we will motivate the expression of the global phase in Eq.\,(\ref{eq:GloPhase}).
+For this, we begin by modelling our BEC as an interacting massive scalar Bose field $\hat{\Psi}\left(\boldsymbol{x},t\right)$ in a covariant formalism to introduce the background metric in a natural way, following the approach of Refs.\,\cite{Fagnocchi2010,Hartley2018a,Hartley2019}.
+Note that we do not assume that the BEC has relativistic properties such as large excitation energies (i.e.\,\,mass energy), high flow velocities (i.e.\,\,speed of light) or a strong interaction strength etc., and will later explicitly make non-relativistic restrictions.

-Following the above references, we describe the evolution of the field operator $\hat\Phi$ with the Lagrangian density
+Following the above references, we describe the evolution of the field operator $\hat{\Psi}$ with the Lagrangian density

 where $V$ is the external potential, $U$ is the interaction potential and $g_{\mu\nu}$ is the metric of the background (in general curved) spacetime with determinant $g$.
 As is standard in BEC literature \cite{PitStrBEC,PethSmBEC}, we consider only the leading order $2$-particle contact interactions and approximate the interaction strength as